TheresaLui/SelfHelpContent_v2/articles/stscopingqstn.sentinel/sentinel-viewing-alerts-alert-or-incident-is-not-triggering-as-expected.md

 <properties
-    pageTitle="Alert or Incident is not triggering as expected" description="Alert or Incident is not triggering as expected" service=""
+    pageTitle="Alert or incident is not triggering as expected" description="Alert or incident is not triggering as expected" service=""
     resource=""
     authors="AmirKe"